-The onchange attribute is an event that allows the execution of JavaScript code when the form control (field) has been changed and loses focus.
+The onchange event allows the execution of JavaScript code when the form control (field) has been changed and loses focus.

-The onfocus attribute is an event that allows the execution of JavaScript code when an element comes into focus (for example, the mouse was clicked onto the element or a tab navigation brought the cursor to the element).
+The onfocus event allows the execution of JavaScript code when an element comes into focus (for example, the mouse was clicked onto the element or a tab navigation brought the cursor to the element).